vinit2107/Data-Analysis/Flight_Data_Analysis/Readme.md

 ***mysql.hostname***, ***mysql.username***, ***mysql.password*** and ***mysql.database*** need to be provided for establishing a connection with MySQL server.
 It should be in same case as required for establishing connection.

+In order to run the stage 1 of the project, clone the repository, update the values mentioned above in the configuration.properties and run data_ingestion.py.

+## Stage - 2: Data Transformation

+This process involves transforming the data that was scraped to a more structured format in the database by creating a schema which facilitates analytics.
+Star schema will be used in the AWS Redshift.
+The dimension tables would be ***DIM_AIRLINE***, ***DIM_AIRPORT***, ***DIM_FLIGHT_SCHEDULE*** and the fact table is ***FLIGHT_INFO***.
+In order to do a transformation, PySpark will be used.
+Batches that were ingested can be identified from the *CONTROL_INFO* table.
+Since Spark does not allow updating records in the MySQL, a new record will be inserted in MySQL with the *IS_PROCESSED* flag set to True.
+The filter criterion would be to identify the latest entry in the *CONTROL_INFO* with *IS_PROCESSED* set to True, identify the datetime and find the records in *CONTROL_INFO* after that datetime.
+Respective dimensional and fact tables would be populated after the job.
+Following properties need to be configured:

+1. ***Redshift Configuration***

+***redshift.hostname***, ***redshift.username***, ***redshift.password*** and ***redshift.database***  needs to be configured in order to establish a successful connection.

+## Stage - 3: Dashboard in Tableau

+Work in progess.
+Link will be provided when the dashboard is published.